zrw354/GAAP/README.md

 - Understand generally accepted acronyms used in other programmers' source code
 - Choose generally accepted acronyms to make own source code concise and yet readable to others

 Based on many years of programming experience, I strongly believe that it is important to choose short yet meaningful token names.
 There are many acronyms that are generally accepted by programmers.
 Some are common to all programming languages, while others are mostly used in a particular language.
-I'd like to start from JavaScript...
+I'd like to start from JavaScript and ABAP, the two languages that I'm familiar with...

 ## License